-‘Southern Charm’ Kathryn Dennis Vs Katy Perry ‘Who Wore It Better’ In Red Marchesa Dress
+#SouthernCharm Kathryn of #KatiePerry #WhoworeitBetter

 ‘Southern Charm’ Season 4: Kathryn Dennis And Thomas Ravenel…

-So who do you think wore the Marchesa dress better, Katy Perry or Southern Charm Kathryn Dennis?
+So who do you think wore the Marchesa dress better, Katy Perry or Southern Charm‘s Kathryn Dennis?